-For an in-depth explanation and discussion of the equalization study please review the Department's Introduction to the Vermont Equalization Study7.
+For an in-depth explanation and discussion of the equalization study please review the Department's Introduction to the Vermont Equalization Study.5

-The annual results of the equalization study by town8 are available on the Department's website and are included in supplemental digital data reports associated with this publication.
+The annual results of the equalization study by town6 are included in supplemental digital data reports associated with this publication.
 Statewide results are summarized in the following section.